ucsb-cs16-f17/ucsb-cs16-f17.github.io/_lab/lab01.md

 <h3>Step 8: Submit your program for grading</h3>

-<p>Once you are satisfied that your program is correct, then it is time to submit it.</p>
+<p>Once you are satisfied that your programs are correct, then it is time to submit them.</p>

-<p><strong>Please remember that you must submit the program to obtain any credit for the assignment; just completing the program is not enough.</strong></p>
+<p><strong>Please remember that you must submit the programs to obtain any credit for the assignment; just completing the programs is not enough.</strong></p>

+<p>For this example, let us assume that you only had to submit 1 program (hello.cpp).
+This applies to ANY C++ program you submit via this system:</p>

 <p>In this course we will use the <a href="https://submit.cs.ucsb.edu/" target="_blank">submit.cs.ucsb.edu</a> system.
 You can make a submission from either the command line on any CS machine, or from a Web browser.</p>